 Notification of Award Decisions

 Students are notified of financial aid award decisions for the academic year once the financial aid file is complete, and the award has been processed.
-All notifications are emailed and available on Self Service unless the student has “opted in” to receiving paper notifications.
+All notifications are emailed and available on Self Service unless the student has “opted in” to receive paper notifications.
 To ensure prompt processing of the financial aid application, students must complete the FAFSA early and turn in all required paperwork to the ECC Financial Aid Office.

 Students who have received financial aid award letters and have funds remaining after tuition and fees, books and supplies, and other charges have been deducted receive a refund.